Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

     * Write a simple script that will count the number of entries in a fasta file
     * Use a variable to allow you to declare the file when you run the script
     * Make your script *executable* with the command "chmod +x myscript.sh"
-    * Test it on each of the fasta files in the /nfs/course/551-0132-00L/1_Unix1/genomes subdirectories
+    * Test it on some of the fasta files in the ``/nfs/course/551-0132-00L/1_Unix1/genomes`` subdirectories

     .. hidden-code-block:: bash